Data & network

 Other routes

-You can also take procurement and supply qualifications through the Chartered Institute of Purchasing & Supply.
+You can also take procurement and supply qualifications through the Chartered Institute of Procurement & Supply.

 Further information

-You can find out more about becoming a clothing retail buyer from the Fashion Retail Academy.
+You can find out more about working as a buyer from the Chartered Institute of Procurement and Supply, and as a clothing retail buyer from the Fashion Retail Academy.

 More information